-Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet from the school office on the first day of arrival.
+Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet when signing in.

-27. Safer recruitment and employment
+21. Safer recruitment and employment

 Our school endeavours to ensure that we do our utmost to employ only 'suitable' staff and allow only 'suitable' volunteers to work with children by complying with the requirements of Keeping Children Safe in Education 2025 together with the school's and the SP Safer Recruitment policies.